jcoreNL/spring-4.3-exam-notes/README.md

 # Spring 4.3 Certification Exam Study Notes

+Remember: Unless a question explicitly references Spring Boot you can assume Spring Boot is not involved in any question.

 ## Container, Dependency, and IOC

 ### What is dependency injection and what are the advantages?